Cheers! St. Patrick's Day specials abound at suburban bars and restaurants

 28 W. New York St., Aurora, (630) 844-0400, and 5157 Main St., Downers Grove, (630) 969-0500, ballydoylepub.com/.

-Aurora: Take the whole family to Ballydoyle's St. Patrick's Family Day from 10 a.m. to 4 p.m.
-Saturday, March 12, featuring Shamrock Brunch from 10 a.m. to 12:30 p.m., plus Irish dancers, live music, crafts and more.
-Entry to the venue is $2 per person at eventbrite.com/.
-St. Patrick's Day starts off with kegs and eggs at 8 a.m.
+Aurora: St. Patrick's Day starts off with kegs and eggs at 8 a.m.
 Plus, expect performances by the McNulty Dancers, Oswego Pipe and Drum Corps, Aidan O'Toole, Reilly, The Whiskeydicks, Knights of Ballydoyle and Classical Blast.
 The fun goes until midnight.

-Downers Grove: Ballydoyle is hosting St. Patrick's Family Day from 10 a.m. to 4 p.m.
-Sunday, March 13, featuring a Shamrock Breakfast Buffet from 10 a.m. to 12:30 p.m., live music, Irish dancers, craft kits and more.
-Entry to the venue is $2 per person.
-Reserve tickets at eventbrite.com/.
-On St. Patrick's Day, doors open at 8 a.m. for kegs and eggs and performances from Oswego Pipes & Drums, McNulty Irish Dancers, Paul Strolia & the Dublin Duo, Classical Blast, Finger on the Trigger, Knights of Ballydoyle and Reilly throughout the day.
+Downers Grove: On St. Patrick's Day, doors open at 8 a.m. for kegs and eggs and performances from Oswego Pipes & Drums, McNulty Irish Dancers, Paul Strolia & the Dublin Duo, Classical Blast, Finger on the Trigger, Knights of Ballydoyle and Reilly throughout the day.

 Bar Louie